Prefer to listen to this article?

 Depending on the materials and number of pages, the spine of the saddle stitch-bound magazine or brochure is bound with staples or wire.
 Lower-page brochures are usually bound with staples that run through the spine fold of a larger print.
 For higher-page magazines, catalogs, or brochures, stacked printed materials are folded and fed down a metal saddle-like piece of equipment where they are stitched together with metal wire.
 Once bound, the three other edges are trimmed to match the uniformity of the spine.

-When To Opt For Saddle Stitch Binding
+When is Saddle Stitch Binding Best?

 Different materials call for different binding techniques.
 A paperback book or manual with a large number of pages is best bound with perfect binding — a style of binding that connects pages with a strong, flexible thermal glue with uniformly trimmed pages.
 Saddle stitch binding, however, is best reserved for magazine-style materials, catalogs, and brochures.
 The process of saddle stitch binding is also very quick to produce in comparison to most other binding techniques, making for much faster turnaround times.